LattePandaTeam/Docs/content/alpha_edition/powering.md

 ## Type-C PD Adapters and Battery Banks

-### Input Specification
+### Input Power Specification

-* Accepts Power Delivery compliant devices with 45W output (Up to 36 watts will be good enough actually.)
+* Accepts devices with 45W output (Up to 36 watts will be good enough actually.)

 ### What You Will Need